SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Through many debates people already know that the debsoc usually debates serious topics, so this won't make the entire soc look unserious.
 - Even if the motion ends up in the hands of PES management, they wouldn't care enough to give serious consequences.
 Our feminism motions about sex positivity and regretting the stigmatization of hookup culture are more risky.

+When there have been 2 or 3 people showing up for a session (like it often happens in odd sems before recruitments), we have played Turncoat with each other.
+Some